Sigmmma/c20/src/content/h1/guides/multiplayer/kill-volumes/readme.md

 )
 ```

-Because Halo scripts do not support [loops][], we must repeat the test for all 16 players (indexes 0 to 15).
+Because HaloScript do not support [loops][], we must explicitly repeat the test for all 16 players (indexes 0 to 15).
 For a singleplayer map, just testing for players 0 and 1 is sufficient since MCC only supports up to 2 players in co-op.
+Because these checks are happening in a `continuous` script, all players will be tested every game tick (30 times per second).
+If you're OK with some delay and want to shorten this script you can rely on [faux looping](~advanced-scripting#looping).

 Note that the script contains the name of the trigger volume, `kill_volume`, so adjust if your volume is named differently.

 If you created multiple trigger volumes, you will need to repeat the above code for each trigger volume name.

 # Compiling the script and saving the scenario
 The final steps takes place back in Sapien. with the HEK tools we need to compile the raw script source from the `data\levels\...\scripts\` directory into script data in your scenario.
 Select _File > Compile scripts_ and you should see "scripts successfully compiled" in the Game window.
 This step is not necessary for the H1A tools because the scripts under `data` are compiled automatically when the scenario is loaded or built into a map.

 Save the scenario now.
-Next, you should [build the map](~h1a-tool#build-cache-file) and test the kill volumes ingame.
+Next, you should [build the map](~h1-tool#build-cache-file) and test the kill volumes ingame.

 [loops]: https://en.wikipedia.org/wiki/For_loop